 Treatment for serious burns may involve the surgical removal of dead tissue, which is called debridement.
 If the tissue has been damaged to the point where it cannot heal, a skin graft may be needed.
 This involves taking a piece of skin from an unburned area of the body and transplanting it to the injured area.
 The burn victim will also need to undergo physical therapy to minimize scarring and to keep the injured areas from becoming inflexible.
 In children, skin grafts may have to be replaced as the child grows, since the grafts will not expand.

 Treatment for burn injuries has made steady progress in recent years.
 Victims with injuries that were once considered fatal may now survive.
 Twenty years ago, burns covering half the body were routinely fatal.
 Today, patients with burns covering up to 90 percent of the body can survive, although normally these injuries leave serious and permanent impairments.

 Burn victims suffer physically, emotionally, and financially.
 They may face many years of medical care, nursing care, physical therapy, and psychological care.
 Survivors of serious accidents may have to live with disfigurement, physical pain, extensive nerve damage, permanent scarring, and life-long emotional trauma.
 In addition to these physical hurdles, victims also face astronomical medical bills, lost wages, and other monetary damages.

 Selecting A Los Angeles Burn Injury Attorney

 If you or someone close to you has suffered severe burn injuries, it is vital to contact a personal injury law firm with substantial experience in handling the legal, physical, and emotional challenges facing burn victims.
-Our Los Angeles burn injury attorneys understand the complex legal and medical issues involved in burn injury cases and have the skill to effectively present these issues to a jury.
+The Reeves Law Group understands the complex legal and medical issues involved in burn injury cases and has the skill to effectively present these issues to a jury.